 BFR - Ball Family Reserve

 BFR stands for Ball Family Reserve, and is an ever-changing collection of limited run instruments made with non-catalog woods and finishes.
 Comparing the BFR guitars to ‘custom shop’ guitars isn’t really accurate, mainly because Ernie Ball Music Man guitars are already ‘custom shop quality’, if you get me?
-There are no guitars from the Californian facility that aren’t made to boutique specs, so the ‘regular’ range is very much the equal to other brands’ custom shops.
+There are no guitars from the Californian facility that aren’t made to boutique specs, so the ‘regular’ Music Man range is very much the equal to other brands’ custom shops.

-That said, the BFR is where you can find some exclusivity and some eye-catchingly unusual instruments.
+The BFR is where you can find some exclusivity and some eye-catchingly unusual instruments.
 The actual availability of BFR offerings changes seasonally, with only limited amounts ever available.
 You’ll find rare woods, unusual colours, different hardware and other appointments that conspire to make each BFR instrument very special indeed.
 All existing EBMM guitar and bass designs are fair game for the BFR treatment, so you’ll see a Steve Morse one month and a Cutlass the next.

 We regularly stock BFR guitars and basses, but there is no fixed regularity to the releases, so it’s a matter of ‘as and when’, which makes them all the more mysterious and desirable.